honeybadger-io/honeybadger-node/README.md

 // You can report an error without any metadata Honeybadger.notify(error);

-// Metadata is provided via a second argument.
+// Metadata is provided via a second or third argument.
 Honeybadger.notify(error, {
   context: {
     user: 'jane',